Buying real estate in Kumasi?

 What's the realistic monthly owner budget in Kumasi right now?

-The main recurring expense categories that make up this monthly budget in Kumasi include property rates (budgeted monthly from an annual bill), ground rent if applicable on leasehold land, maintenance and repairs, security costs, utilities, and estate or community service charges for gated developments.
+The main recurring expense categories that make up this budget in Kumasi are property rates (paid annually but worth budgeting monthly), ground rent if your land is leasehold, general maintenance and repairs, security, utilities like electricity and water, and estate or community service charges if you live in a gated development.

 You can see how this budget affect your gross and rental yields in Kumasi here.